 In the Lifetime of the Buddha

-When the king learned that one of his servants had slept with a woman of his harem he asked the Buddha what to do about it.
-The Buddha asked whether the king found the servant useful and whether he loved the woman, and the king answered yes on both accounts.
-The Buddha replied that you should not harm useful servants or beloved women and then told this story to illustrate the point.
+When the king learned that one of his servants had slept with a woman of his harem, he asked the Buddha what to do about it.
+The Buddha asked whether the king found the servant valuable and whether he loved the woman, and the king answered yes on both accounts.
+The Buddha replied that you should not harm valuable servants or beloved women, and then he told this story to illustrate the point.
 The king, who was an earlier birth of Ananda, one of the Buddha’s top disciples, took the advice and forgave both of them.